paleohayduke/TrafficSimProject/README.md

 drive slow (adjust their perception of the speed limits by .9 or 1.1 or something like that)

+Figured a much less computationally intense method of maintaining correct lanes at turns.
+Just gotta add an extra "stop sign" node between intersections and all their connections.

 10/10/2018 Turned car spacing below distance to stop before stop sign.

 10/10/2018 IDEA: For a traffic scenario, schools can be used as destinations that